osohq/oso/docs/using/key-concepts.rst

 ========

 oso evaluates queries using authorization logic contained in **policies**.
-Policies are written as code in a logic programming language called Polar.
+Policies are written as code in a declarative policy language called Polar.
 Polar is designed to provide a simple but expressive syntax for authorization logic.
 For more information on Polar, see the :doc:`language documentation </using/polar-syntax>`, and for examples of different kinds of policies you can express with it,